diegoroca/archcraft-dotfiles/README.md

 ### 3. Install the ricing

-Finally you can reboot the machine and run the install script
+Finally you can reboot the machine and run the setup script

 ```bash
 git clone git@github.com:diegoroca/archcraft-dotfiles.git ~/.dotfiles